lironharel/FaceDetectionWebapp/README.md

 # Face detection web app
-A responsive web app I've developed for detecting faces, using image URL's of human faces.
+A responsive web app I've developed that utilizes an image recognition deep learning model for detecting faces, using image URL's of human faces.

 The app implements a sign in page, a registration page, API calls to Clarifai's face recognition service and more.